kasepuu/leprechaun-the-game-javascript/README.md

 ### Good to know
-> if you are unable to squish some of the creatures, try another browser or zoom out/in a little and see if that fixes it.
-(100% chrome and/or 90% firefox - seems to be working for most)
+> if you are unable to squish some of the creatures, zoom out/in a little and see if that fixes it.
+If that doesn't help, try another browser.

 > if you are encountering any performance issues, try playing the game in incognito.
 Sometimes the browser addons might cause issues

-> if you are annoyed by the theme song of the game, you can disable it in the settings (or toggle the song on/off using M keybind).
-The settings are available in game.
-(Your setting will be remembered)

 > in short if you are encountering any issues, feel free to let us know